mietzen/docker-redsocks-proxy/README.md

 # Docker Redsocks Proxy

-With this container, you can redirect all HTTP and HTTPS traffic through a SOCKS5 proxy, with optional DNSCrypt integration for secure DNS resolution.
+With this container, you can redirect all TCP traffic through a SOCKS5 proxy, with optional DNSCrypt integration for secure DNS resolution.

 ## Features: